The basics: types of fraud that start it all

 FraudScore Approach

 Fraud is a type of “crime” in any possible scenario.
 A marketer starts to dig his own pit when fraud is not detected.
-He invests more money on fraudulent channels that show great statistics, he gets unreliable sky-rocketing results and invests more funds on these channels.
-It’s a vicious circle of advertising and it needs to be broken.
+He invests more money on fraudulent channels that show great statistics, gets unreliable sky-rocketing results, and invests more funds on these channels.
+It’s a vicious circle of advertising, and it needs to be broken.

 Fighting fraud requires understanding and recognizing various types of fraud.
-This particular article is designed to give a quick overview of the types of fraud that are most common in the industry.
+This article gives a quick overview of the types of fraud most common in the industry.

 Definition and how it works

 The fraudster tries to execute clicks for users who are completely unaware.
-The user might be organic to the app or an ad - but the fraudster uses different means to catch the last-action and get all the credit.
-The main method is to infect the device of a real user and get the click that provides real organic conversions.
+The user might be organic to the app or an ad, but the fraudster uses different means to catch the last action and get all the credit.
+The main method is to infect a real user’s device and get the click that provides real organic conversions.

 How might the “infection” get to a real user’s device?
-Imagine, the user opens a mobile web page or an app and here is what might happen:
+Imagine the user opens a mobile web page or an app:

-1. Imitate the engagement - a fraudster can imitate user engagement by sending impressions-as-clicks.
-So it will look like the user viewed an ad and executed a click.
+• Imitate the engagement – a fraudster can imitate user engagement by sending impressions-as-clicks, making it look like the user viewed an ad and executed a click.

-2. An old trick - a simple real redirect of the user to the app-store page even if he hasn’t clicked on the ad of this particular application.
-This method uses promotional tracking links and is highly negative for the user as he directly observes that he is being redirected.
+• An old trick – a simple real redirect of the user to the app-store page even if he hasn’t clicked on the ad.
+This uses promotional tracking links and negatively affects the user experience.

 Standard symptoms